- Gender and Relationships

-Attribution bias occurs when I ascribe to other people negative motives for their behavior while my negative actions are the result of conditions outside my control.
-So the couple in a conflict marriage situation will feel that if only their partner will change their negative behavior everything will get better.
-"It is because of his/her emotional problems that we are so unhappy."
-My situation that I find myself in is not my fault but the result of factors beyond my control.
-In this way I make sense of my world and protect my self image (ego).
+Attribution bias occurs in a relationship, and specially in one that is facing serious challenges.
+It takes place when the partners ascribe to the other person negative behaviour as the cause of the problems.
+They then see their own behaviour as the result of conditions outside their control.
+So the couple in a conflict marriage situation will feel that if only their partner will change their negative behaviour, everything will get better.
+"It is because of his/her behaviour that we have problems".

-So the conflict continues and so I am not at fault.
+So the conflict continues and because each blames the other, or conditions outside their control, it continues to be a war zone.
 “If only he/she will change” puts one into a lose/lose situation because thing are probably not going to change in the way that we would like them to.

 Because of this a different mindset has to be developed.
 "I am responsible for my own behavior.
 How I behave is not dependent on the circumstances that I find myself.
 If I feed into the situation a positive input it could in fact improve and change our situation.
 If my behavior is based on a knee jerk response to what happens around me I am in trouble.
 If I can avoid any negative behavior that hurts others and therefore ultimately myself, then my world will become a better place".

 Changing my world has to start with the only person I really have control over and that is me.
 In counseling we call this 'the change first' principle.
 But it is so difficult to accept responsibility for my own behaviour.
 It is much easier to blame the situation on someone else or the circumstances that I find myself in.
 Sometimes the only way to cope is to run away, but this is usually not the best option.

 Here the help of a trained counsellor can come in handy to help each person to listen carefully to how their partner feels.
 If the pattern of negative behaviour (attribution bias) can be broken then improvement is possible.

 Here a 'caring days' approach often has dramatic impact.
 Both Stuart and Wright outline this relatively simple counselling technique that really is powerful.